naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. tip:: If you get stuck, don't forget to review the :ref:`troubleshooting section <troubleshooting>`.

-.. note:: Looking to migrate from another skill?
-See `Migrating from the "V2" Skill`_
+.. note:: Looking to migrate from another service?
+See `Migrating from Another Service`_

 Account Linking
 ################